textninja/mychsa/README.md

 To tear down, and thus destroy all associated docker containers, including the database, run `docker compose down`.

+## Tracking API Calls

+Every time the API is called, it records a timestamp in a mariadb database.
+After running `docker compose up`, you can query this database for total API calls using the following command:

+    docker-compose exec db mysql -uapiaccess -papiaccess apiaccess -e "select count(id) as 'API Calls' from accesslogs"

+This assumes that the password is unchanged from the application default of "apiaccess".
+If you are using a different password, please substitute accordingly.

 ## Application architecture

 This application is composed of the following high-level components.
 Each component